EllAchE/nba_tipoff/README.md

 # nba-tipoff-scraper

 Player tipoff skill ranking is done using glicko2 algorithm.
-Elo and trueskill from Microsoft were also considered but Elo doesn't account for uncertainty and true skill doesn't have a time drift
+Elo and trueskill from Microsoft were also considered but Elo doesn't account for uncertainty and true skill doesn't have a time driftw

 Retrieves raw data from pages as csv